 The world of Lyubov lies in the Western Fringe of the Galaxy in the Segmentum Pacificus in the Sabbat Sector.
 The further one travels from Terra Prime, the fainter the Astronomicon grows and the weaker the Imperium’s grip becomes.
 Societies conform less and less to the Imperial norm.
 Lyubov is one such world.

-To aid them in their struggle against these murderous foes, the Tsars of Lyubov have forged strong ties with the Imperium.
-This alliance benefits both Lyubov and the Imperium, as the High Lords have long understood the benefit of an Eastern bulwark against the tides of Chaos.
+To aid them in their struggle against these murderous foes, the Tsars of Lyubov forged strong ties with the Imperium.
+This alliance benefits both Lyubov and the Imperium, as the High Lords have long understood the benefit of a western bulwark against the tides of Chaos.

 The People of Lyubov

-The men of Lyubov are tall and broad-shouldered while the women tend to either be tall and whippet thin or short and stout.
-Married men are usually scribes, scholars, farmers or craftsmen, while unmarried men spend their lives as students, workers and journeymen.
-The religion is almost universally the local version of the Averhamism of the Dark Angels and their successor chapters characterized by an absolute faith in the G-d of Israel and His revealed Law.
+The men of Lyubov are tall and broad-shouldered while the women tend to either be tall and whippet-thin or short and stout.
+Married men are usually scribes, scholars, farmers, or craftsmen, while unmarried men spend their lives as students, workers, and journeymen.
+The religion is almost universally the local version of the Dark Angels cult characterized by an absolute faith in the Emperor as the Master of Mankind.